oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 -06

 * Update the anticipated media type registration request from `application/vc+sd-jwt` to `application/dc+sd-jwt`
+* Tightened the exposition of the Issuer-signed JWT Verification Key Validation section
 * Add the “Status” field for the well-known URI registration per IANA early review

 -05